Demonstration of the Rodeo Algorithm on a Quantum Computer: Introduction

 In this letter we present the first application of the RA on a quantum device and demonstrate its performance in computing the eigenvalues of a random one-qubit Hamiltonian, using the cloud-based IBM quantum computer Casablanca.
 In addition to finding the energy spectrum of the Hamiltonian, we also use the Hellmann-Feynman theorem \cite{Feynman:1939} to compute the eigenvector expectation values for a different random one-qubit observable.
-We note that a number of other algorithms have been recently proposed that also determine the spectrum of a Hamiltonian operator \cite{Roggero:2020qoz,Roggero:2020sgd,Sobczyk:2021ejs,Cortes:2021}.
+We note that a number of other algorithms have been recently proposed that also determine the spectrum of a Hamiltonian operator \cite{Roggero:2020qoz,Roggero:2020sgd,Sobczyk:2021ejs,Cortes:2021,Kiss:2024foh}.
+There have been several reviews on quantum computing algorithms for quantum many-body systems \cite{Ayral:2023ron,Lee:2023izc} as well as new applications and improvements to the rodeo algorithm \cite{Rocha:2023bpe,Cohen:2023rhd}.
+The Hellmann-Feynman theorem has also been discussed in the context of molecular forces and quantum chemistry \cite{OBrien:2021hgm,Lai:2023dga}.